-Figure 4-5 shows the Airport Influence Area (AIA) for Santa Maria Public Airport.
+Figure 4-5 shows the Airport Influence Area (AIA) for Santa Barbara Municipal Airport.
 The AIA is "the area in which current or future airport-related noise, overflight, safety, or airspace protection factors may significantly affect land uses or necessitate restrictions on those uses."
-(Business and Professions Code 11010(b)(13)(b).
-The AIA is divided into two areas.
+(Business and Professions Code 11010(b)(13)(b)) The AIA is divided into two areas.
 Review Area 1 and Review Area 2.
-Review Area 1 consists of a combination of the noise contours and six safety zones for the Airport and represents areas where noise and/or safety concerns may require limitations on the type of allowable land uses.
+Review Area 1 consists of a combination of the noise contours and six safety zones for the Airport, and represents areas where noise and/or safety concerns may require limitations on the type of allowable land uses.
 Review Area 2 consists of areas beyond Review Area 1 but within the area covered by the combined airspace surfaces and overflight notification area.
 Restrictions on the height of objects within Review Area 2 may apply.
-Review Areas 1 and 2 cover portions of both the cities of Santa Maria and Guadalupe and areas of unincorporated Santa Barbara County.
+Review Areas 1 and 2 cover portions of the cities of Goleta and Santa Barbara, as well as areas of unincorporated Santa Barbara County.

-SOURCE: Santa Barbara Municipal Airport Master Plan Final EIR, 2017; Santa Barbara County Tax Assessor Parcel Database, 2017; ESA, 2019.
+SOURCE: Santa Barbara Municipal Airport Master Plan, 2017; Santa Barbara County Tax Assessor Parcel Database, 2017; ESA, 2019.

-Figure 4-1 Santa Maria Public Airport Noise Compatibility Policy Map
+Figure 4-1 Santa Barbara Municipal Airport Noise Compatibility Policy Map